0xKayala/A-to-Z-Vulnerabilities/README.md

 4) The victim's browser accesses the API through the application.
 5) The browser loads content with the malicious script.

+## Identification and Authentication Failures

+Identification and authentication failures can occur when functions related to a user's identity, authentication, or session management are not implemented correctly or not adequately protected by an application.
+Attackers may be able to exploit identification and authentication failures by compromising passwords, keys, session tokens, or exploit other implementation flaws to assume other users' identities, either temporarily or permanently.
+Attackers use a range of techniques to exploit broken authentication such as:
+1) Brute force/credential stuffing
+2) Session hijacking
+3) Session fixation
+4) Cross Site Request Forgery (CSRF)
+5) Execution After Redirect (EAR)
+6) One-click attack

 ## SQL Injection

 In a similar way to code injection, this attack inserts an SQL script –the language used by most databases to perform query operations– in a text input field.